 If I had never joined a church till I had found one that was perfect, I should never have joined one at all; and the moment I did join it, if I had found one, I should have spoiled it, for it would not have been a perfect church after I had become a member of it.
 Still, imperfect as it is, it is the dearest place on earth to us."— C.H.
 Spurgeon

-The church at Ephesus: The large, loveless church
+The Church at Ephesus: The large, Loveless Church

 "I know your works, your labor, your patience, and that you cannot bear those who are evil.
 And you have tested those who say they are apostles and are not, and have found them liars; and you have persevered and have patience, and have labored for My name's sake and have not become weary" (Rev. 2:1-3).

 Ephesus was one of the largest, most magnificent cities in the Asian province.
-It was a city full of idol worship, and boasted great temples for their many gods.
+It was a city full of idol worship and boasted great temples for their many gods.
 The largest of all was the temple of Artemis.
 It was a large and magnificent edifice and considered one of the seven greatest wonders of the world in ancient times.
 It's safe to assume that the Church at Ephesus was of considerable size.
-In Acts 19 there was a massive riot in the city because the silversmith's (led by Demtrius) who made the shrines and idols of Artemis, felt threatened and feared losing their livelihood because people were being drawn to the church of Ephesus in large numbers (vs 26).
+In Acts 19 there was a massive riot in the city because the silversmith's (led by Demetrius) who made the shrines and idols of Artemis, felt threatened and feared losing their livelihood because people were being drawn to the church of Ephesus in large numbers (vs 26).
 Considering it was a city of around half a million people and perhaps the greatest religious center in the province, it must have been a significant number for them to be worried.
-A city wide riot ensued.
+A city-wide riot ensued.

 With this backdrop and the opening passage where Christ addresses the Ephesian church, we get an idea of what is really important to Christ for this large church.